Shop now & save up to 80% on medication

 Zycortal

-Zycortal® Injectable Suspension for Canine Addison’s Disease
+Zycortal® Injection for Dogs With Addison's Disease

 Please note: a valid prescription is required for all prescription medication.

-Sitewide Super Sale - Get 15% off when you buy 3 or more of the same product.
-Just use the code LESS15 at checkout.
+Sitewide Super Sale - Get 15% off when you buy 3 or more of the same product using the code LESS15 at checkout.

-Coupon code cannot be combined with other offers.
-Sale applies to all products originating from Canada.
-Maximum allowable quantity equal to a 90 day supply per single order.
+Applies to all products originating from Canada.
+Maximum quantity limited to a 90-day supply per order.

 Price: